EHRI/ehri-frontend/INSTALL.md

     sudo su postgres -c "psql docview"

-And change the value of default to whatever your $USER is:
+First, **in the psql shell**, double check there is a user with an auto-generated profile id in the database:

-    PSQL> SELECT * FROM users;
+    SELECT * FROM users;

 ```SQL
 docview=# select * from users;